-In 2011, New York Times journalists visited the then 12-year-old Samar to catch up on her story, and they showed her the series of photographs for the very first time - including the image of her that shocked the world and brought the conversation surrounding the war in Iraq to a head.
-And she was shocked again by what she saw.
+In 2011, New York Times journalists visited then 12-year-old Samar to catch up on her story.
+They showed her the series of famed photographs for the very first time, including the image of her that shocked the world and brought the conversation surrounding the Iraw war to a head.
+She, too, was shocked by what she saw.

-Samar Hassan Had Never Seen The Photograph Taken Of Her That Shocked The World
+Samar Hassan Had Never Seen The Shocking Photographs

 "He was taking pictures of me, I remember.
 Then he stopped, and they brought me a jacket and put me in the truck and treated the wound on my hand.
 And they gave me some toys," remembered Samar while discussing the event with New York Times journalist Tim Arango.

-Just over six years after her parents were suddenly killed in front of her and her siblings, Samar finally had the chance to view the photograph for herself, taken moments after the life changing event occurred.
-Despite the image being innately traumatic, she expressed that she understood its inherent impact as it was a way to clearly show the world “the sad thing that is happening in Iraq.”
+Just over six years after the tragedy, Samar finally had the chance to view the photographs for herself.
+Despite the images being innately traumatic, she expressed that she understood their inherent impact, as they showed the world “the sad thing that is happening in Iraq.”

-Her Brother Was Injured During The Shooting And Killed In Another Attack Years Later
+Her Brother Was Injured During The Shooting And Killed In A Later Attack

-Luckily, Samar and most of her siblings only sustained minimal physical injuries from the attack; however, her brother, Rakan, was seriously wounded in his back and required substantial treatment, which (after the photographs of the attack made their way across the world) he received at a hospital in Boston, MA, thanks to the assistance of an American aid worker named Marla Ruzicka.
-Sadly, only a few years after recovering from this attack, Rakan was killed during an insurgent attack.
+Samar and most of her siblings only sustained minimal physical injuries from the attack; however, her younger brother, Rakan, suffered serious wounds in his back and required substantial treatment, which he received at a hospital in Boston, MA, thanks to the assistance of an American aid worker named Marla Ruzicka.
+Sadly, only a few years after recovering from this injury, Rakan was killed during a separate attack.

-After the attack, Samar began living in a small two-story house with her extended family in Mosul where she and her siblings began recovering from the trauma of their parents' killing.
-Nathir Bashir Ali, who helps care for the children, explained how he has "taken them many times to the hospital, where they get pills... all of them take pills,” as the emotional impact of the event continues to stay with them.
+Samar and her other siblings moved into a small two-story house in Mosul with her extended family while they began recovering from their trauma.
+Nathir Bashir Ali, who helped care for the children, explained how he has "taken them many times to the hospital, where they get pills... all of them take pills.”

-Just before taking the series of photographs that got Hondros booted from his assignment as an embedded journalist in Iraq (the US military was very particular about who was allowed to be taking photographs in the war zone), the Hassan family had been driving back from the local hospital where they had been seeking treatment for their sick son.
+Just before Chris Hondros took the series of photographs that resulted in his military-requested dismissal as an embedded journalist in Iraq, the Hassan family had been driving back from the local hospital where they were seeking treatment for their sick son.
 Suddenly, as they approached a US military patrol, their vehicle came under rapid fire as the soldiers suspected that the vehicle, out past curfew, may have been a car bomb.

-The Hassan Family Was Paid $7,500 In Reparations By The US Military
+The US Military Paid The Hassan Family $7,500 In Reparations

-After Hondros's photographs of the killings hit international new circuits, public outcry against the actions taken by the US military forced a response.
-As a result, the US military offered the Hassan family a total of $7,500 USD to compensate them for their loss.
+The tragic scene – from the moment that the six children were taken out of the car to when they were carried into the ambulance that would return them to the hospital they had just departed –was forever captured by Chris Hondros's camera.
+After Hondros's photographs of the tragedy hit international new circuits, public outcry against the military's actions forced a response.
+As a result, the US military offered the Hassan family a total of $7,500 USD to compensate for their loss.